Childbirth education that doesn’t assume you’re cis and hetero.

 Weekly TTC, expectant and new parent drop-in support

-Join Jenna from Love Over Fear Wellness, Fridays at 11am CST
+Join JB from Love Over Fear Wellness, Fridays at 11am CST

 Beth Hardy’s One Day Queer CBE Class